 - Find us on Sundays by our yellow ribbons.

 How to Navigate This Page

 We are excited to share updates about the search process with you on this page.
 The most recent update can be found under “Latest News.”
-We’ve also compiled responses to common questions, so be sure to check out the FAQ for a quick overview of the search process.
+We’ve compiled responses to common questions about the search process: access the FAQ on this page or via video.

 Search Team Covenant

 In addition to covenanting with the congregation, the search team has developed its own internal covenant.
 A living document, this covenant is open to reevaluation and change.

 For more information about the Search Team, you can access the team’s individual bios here.